Robert-96/dezmereanrobert.com/content/posts/github-style-note-blockquote-for-hugo.md

 ## Conclusion

-Adding GitHub-style note blockquotes to your Hugo website using shortcodes is a straightforward process that enhances the visual appeal and clarity of your content.
-With Hugo's shortcode feature, you have the flexibility to create and incorporate custom elements seamlessly, making your website more engaging and user-friendly.
+Adding GitHub-style note blockquotes to your Hugo site using shortcodes is a straightforward process that enhances the visual appeal and clarity of your content.
+With Hugo's shortcode feature, you have the flexibility to create and incorporate custom elements seamlessly, making your site more engaging and user-friendly.